 Our campaign is also to honour the men from Killester who died in WW2, many were the son's of the original Killester ex-servicemen.

 The Killester Garden Village is the largest military ex-servicemen housing estate in Ireland built from 1920-1923 by the Irish Soldiers and Sailors Land Trust a UK trust established by the Irish Land Act(Provisions for Soldiers and Sailors)Act of Parliament in 1919.

-Our current project is to create 'The Killester Memorial Garden' as a permanent memorial garden for the benefit of all in the Killester community and wider afield as a place of reflection, reconciliation and inclusion.
+Our current project is to create a community garden as a permanent memorial garden for the benefit of all in the Killester community and wider afield as a place of reflection, reconciliation and inclusion.

-The site for the Killester Memorial Garden is the green at Abbeyfield next to the old Legion Hall.
+We are proposing the site of the community garden to be at the green at Abbeyfield adjacent to the Legion Hall.